Coordinator of the 1st edition

-Maybe in the future, social psychology (e.g. cognitive dissonance and engagement theories) will improve our understanding of general factors and improve the links with Patient centered psychotherapy and Motivational interviewing.
-An emerging field of combination of medications with psychotherapy (for instance exposure and beta-blockers after a trauma) will be interesting to follow, and neuropsychoanalysis could inspire new psychotherapeutic approaches.
-New technologies challenge psychotherapy with computer-based cognitive remediation and psychoeducation.
-They also offer easier training with massive open online courses like the cognitive behavioural therapy programmes run by the European Psychiatry Association or the Beck Institute.
-The road of psychotherapy is still open and long.
+Maybe in the future, experimental psychology (e.g. cognitive dissonance and engagement theories or rationalization studies ) will improve our understanding of general factors and improve the links with Patient-centered psychotherapy and Motivational interviewing.
+An emerging field of combination of medications with psychotherapy (for instance exposure and beta-blockers after a trauma or exposure and visuo spatial tasks or the emerging field of psychedelic use in psychotherapy explained in this guidebook ) will be interesting to follow.
+Neuropsychoanalysis could inspire new psychotherapeutic approaches.

 This work is still in progress and any feedback is appreciated.
 We struggled hard against social loafing and perfectionism to present you this work that we hope will inspire you!
 We thank the EFPT board that encouraged and found this project, and Chantelle Wiseman (a native English speaker) who revised some of the articles.

 This work is published under Attribution 4.0 International (CC BY 4.0) Licence.
 You can do whatever you want with it but you need to cite the source.